- How can you teach your children to handle money responsibly?

 4. Open a Savings or Investment Account for Your Children and Teach Compound Interest.

-When you open the savings account, sit down and show your kids the effect of compound interest.
-Make sure you repeat this on a regular basis and teach them how the bank will pay them to store their money there.
+When you open a savings account, sit down and show your kids the effect of compound interest.
+Make sure you repeat this regularly and teach them how the bank will pay them to store their money there.
 If they start saving at an early age, show them how easy it will be to have abundant resources by the time they reach the middle stages of their life.

 5. Never Model Impulse Buying.

 When you model for children a willingness to buy impulsively, you are teaching them to do the same.
 In every arena of life, you simply can’t escape what you model.
 If you want them to make wise purchases with poor thought and consideration about the importance of the purchase, make sure that you model this.
 Remember, your kids are always learning and you are the primary teacher.